MindyJamiel/docs-devportal-APIs/docu/files/Overview.html.md

  title: 'Overview'
  ---

 Use this template to describe your service and its uses.
 Maintain the title metadata and formatting.
 This is the introductory document in your service API documentation.

+### Example Content
 Here is an example of Overview content for a sample service called the Account service in a sample package called the **Forum** package:

 Use the **Forum** package's Account service to manage user accounts in your online forums.
 The service allows you to: